ergoplatform/ergo-dex/docs/blog-post.md

 [ErgoTool](https://github.com/aslesarenko/ergo-tool) is a command line interface (CLI) for [Ergo blockchain](https://ergoplatform.org/).
 You can use ErgoTool without running your own Ergo node.
-Even though running a node is the most secure way to communicate with the Ergo blockchain network, ErgoTool however, aims to provide a more foundational tools at your disposal.
+Even though running a node is the most secure way to communicate with the Ergo blockchain network, ErgoTool however, aims to provide more foundational tools at your disposal.
 Surely, you still can use it with your own running node.

 In this post we will walk through simple steps to generate a mnemonic phrase, create a